How to Set Up and Use Screen Sharing on Mac (2026 Guide)

 #Frequently Asked Questions

-#Can you screen share between a Mac and a Windows PC?
+Can you screen share between a Mac and a Windows PC?

-#Does screen sharing on Mac work over the internet?
+Does screen sharing on Mac work over the internet?

-#Will the other person be able to control my Mac?
+Will the other person be able to control my Mac?

-#How do you stop a screen sharing session?
+How do you stop a screen sharing session?

-#Is Mac screen sharing encrypted?
+Is Mac screen sharing encrypted?

-#Can you share just one app window instead of the full screen?
+Can you share just one app window instead of the full screen?

-#What macOS versions support screen sharing?
+What macOS versions support screen sharing?

-Every version since Mac OS X Leopard (10.5) from 2007.
-The biggest difference across versions is where the setting lives: System Preferences on macOS Monterey and earlier, System Settings on Ventura and later.
+Every release since Mac OS X 10.5 Leopard from 2007.
+The biggest difference between versions is where the toggle lives: System Preferences on Monterey and earlier, System Settings on Ventura and later.
+Connections work most reliably when both Macs run the same macOS major version, or are at most one major version apart.

-#Does screen sharing affect Mac performance?
+Does screen sharing affect Mac performance?